Am I Becoming an Alcoholic? Recognize the Signs and Get Help - female depressed and drinking alcohol

 • Psychotherapy or Counseling

-Psychotherapy or counseling address emotional problems causing you to drink.
+Psychotherapy or counseling addresses emotional problems causing you to drink.
 These types of therapy are incorporated in inpatient and outpatient drug and alcohol treatment.
 Also, a therapist will help you deal with behavior and triggers that make you want to drink.

 • Peer Led Support Groups